 foo * bar;

-Is the above statement a declaration or a multiplicative expression?
+Is the above statement a declaration or a multiplication?
 You can’t know for sure without checking the type table.

 2. Declarations with parentheses are ambiguous